-Transitional arrangements are in place until the comprehensive NVR Map with all the land categories is published.
+Transitional arrangements are in place until a comprehensive NVR Map with all the land categories is published.
 During the ‘transitional period’, landholders are responsible for determining the categorisation of their land in accordance with section 60F of the LLS Act.

-Understanding the transitional Native Vegetation Regulatory Map
+How the Native Vegetation Regulatory Map is made

 The transitional NVR Map is prepared using a peer-reviewed scientific method.
 This method uses the best available aerial photo and satellite imagery to provide a map that shows which land category applies to vegetation across New South Wales.